uweschmitt/emzed2/website/index.rst

   with graphical user interfaces which are simple to use and learn but hard to modify for special needs.

-  Our primary goal is to develop a framework which combines the positive aspects of the two extremes.
+  Our primary goal has been to develop a framework which combines the positive aspects of the two extremes.

 * The invention of programming environments as *Matlab* and *R* leveraged the productivity of mathematicians and scientists from other fields.
 We try to introduce this concept for analyzing